Carrie Dennett, MPH, RDN, CD

 What works beautifully for your neighbor may leave you feeling tired, hungry and cranky.
 When you try to shoehorn yourself into a way of eating that doesn’t resonate with your tastes, your background and your body’s internal wisdom, you’ll find yourself unhappy, later if not sooner.

-I’ve also learned that dieting, really doesn’t work.
+I’ve also learned that dieting really, really doesn’t work.

 That’s why lots of people lose weight on diets, but few keep it off.
 It’s not a matter of willpower, either.
 The process of controlling calories in an artificial way is inherently flawed, and our bodies simply won’t put up with it for long!
 Relearning how to eat intuitively and mindfully, in tune with our body’s natural hunger and fullness signals, is a much saner and sustainable way to nourish body and mind (I say “relearn” because little kids know how to do this…until they are taught differently).